 Body image involves your perceptions and feelings about your own body.
 Poor body image is often linked to dieting or eating disorders such as anorexia nervosa, bulimia and binge eating.
 You should aim for long-term moderate healthy eating and exercise, not drastic weight change.

 Your body image is how you think and feel about your body.
-Body image involves your perception, imagination and emotions.
+Body image involves your thoughts, perception, imagination and emotions.
 It does not necessarily reflect what you see in the mirror or what other people see.
-Poor body image is often linked to dieting or eating disorders such as anorexia nervosa, bulimia and binge eating, and to other mental health issues such as depression or anxiety.
+Poor body image is often linked to dieting, over-exercising, or eating disorders such as anorexia nervosa, bulimia nervosa and binge eating disorder, and to other mental health issues such as low self-esteem, depression or anxiety.

-Many people try a lot of different diets that do not work.
-Some people diet because they have a poor body image, rather than because they want to be a healthy weight.
+Some people diet because they have a poor body image, rather than because they want to eat nutritionally well, or be in a healthy weight range.
 While it’s important to maintain healthy eating behaviours, constant dieting can lead to physical illness and depression, especially if your weight goes up and down after dieting.

 Body image and weight issues